 The Role of Technology in Optimizing Throughput Rate

-Modern solutions like ERP systems provide a centralized platform to manage all operations.
+This is where the newest ERP system comes in; It provides a centralized platform to manage all operations.
 With real time data, managers can monitor production, track each unit from start to finish and analyze patterns for improvement.
-Therefore, a comprehensive ERP system is key to tackling these challenges.
+Therefore, a comprehensive ERP system is key to tackling these challengers.

 1. ERP (Enterprise Resource Planning) systems